SteelCompendium/data-bestiary-md/Human Storm Mage.md

 - ✦ ≤11: 5 lightning damage
 - ★ 12–16: 8 lightning damage
+- ✸ 17+: 11 lightning damage

+**5 Malice**
-- ✸ 17+: 11 lightning damage 5 Malice: The ability takes the Area keyword and becomes a 10 × 1 line that targets each creature in the area.
+The ability takes the Area keyword and becomes a 10 × 1 line that targets each creature in the area.

 **Gust of Wind (3 Malice)**